 Ph.D.
 Tuition Costs

-These programs are the top choice for analytical, intellectually savvy people who wish to earn a doctorate in a particular field.
-Moreover, to apply for a Ph.D., students must complete the requirements of their specific program.
-According to university policy, each program sets its admission standards.
+These programs are a strong choice for analytical, intellectually curious students who want to earn a doctorate in a particular field.
+To apply for a Ph.D., students must complete the requirements of their specific program.
+According to university policy, each program sets its own admission standards.

 Other Academic Costs at the University of Chicago